 While simply standing in the water, have your little goldfish practice blowing bubbles – and then come off the water for a breath of air.
 Not only does this help kids practice expelling air from the lungs and then refilling lungs with air, but it also aids in getting them used to the rhythm of coming up for air when needed.
 Practicing blowing bubbles in the water also inspires confidence in their ability to safely get air when needed and not panic.
-You’ll celebrate when you start seeing those extraordinary results during their swimming lessons at Goldfish Swim School!
+You’ll celebrate when you start seeing those extraordinary results during their swim lessons at Goldfish Swim School!

 3. Diving for Rings

 Do you remember being a kid and playing at the beach or a neighborhood pool with siblings, friends and cousins and diving for rings, dive sticks or other objects?
 Kids can spend hours tossing stuff into the water to retrieve it!
 The best part about this, other than watching them having fun and socializing, is that going underwater helps kids build up their breath control – which sure comes in handy when swimming.

 4. Practicing Above Water